 - Pineapple, melons, and citrus have a higher propensity for developing mold.
 Honeydew melon and cantaloupe are two prime examples; you can often see mold growing directly on the rind of these melons (unless a toxic fungicide has been applied, but it would be best to avoid that too!)

 - You may want to avoid eating canned foods, even if those foods are not on the “mold-containing foods” list.
 If any mold spores enter a vat of food before it is divided up and canned, the spores can replicate in the can to a degree significant enough to cause illness.

 - Coffee can contain mold spores; consider purchasing a mold-free brand of coffee, such as Bulletproof coffee.
-I love Bulletproof coffee, it goes through a special process to determine that it is free of mold a mycotoxins.
-It is truly a one-of-a-kind coffee – you can purchase it here:
+I love Bulletproof coffee, it goes through a special process to determine that it is free of mold and mycotoxins.
+You can purchase it via the link below.

 - Wash and peel fruits and vegetables that have grown from the ground before eating.
 Mold is present in the soil, and can contaminate the skins of fruits and vegetables.

 - Organic, pastured animal meats and poultry, wild-caught fish (fresh, not canned)

 - Non-Starchy Vegetables: Broccoli, cauliflower, kale, Brussel sprouts, chard, onion, leek, garlic, asparagus